 Web Interface Import Data

 You can import structured data in different open formats by clicking on the Import data icon which is located at the bottom of the web interface.
-This will open a dialog modal window.
+This will open a dialog modal window from where you can select a function to work with.

 Import reference data modal dialog